Do You Inhale Cigars? How to Smoke a Cigar Properly - Refined Traditions

 Do You Inhale Cigars?
 How to Smoke a Cigar Properly

 Alright, gents, let's talk cigars.
 This isn't your quick cigarette break behind the dumpster at work.
-Nope, cigar smoking is like the James Bond of tobacco enjoyment - classy, sophisticated, and definitely not something you rush through.
+Nope, cigar smoking is like the James Bond of tobacco enjoyment: classy, sophisticated, and definitely not something you rush through.

-First things first, cigar smoking isn't just about looking cool (though let's be honest, it doesn't hurt).
-It's about savoring a moment, appreciating craftsmanship, and maybe pretending you're a 1920s oil tycoon for a bit.
 It's the whole package: choosing your stick, cutting it just right, and lighting it up like you're performing a sacred ritual.
 Smoking a cigar is not something you rush.
 It's a slow burn meant to be enjoyed, one draw at a time, with your full attention.

-Short answer: Hell no. Long answer: Still no, but here’s why.
-Cigars are not meant to be inhaled.
-Unlike cigarettes, which are designed for deep lung hits, cigars deliver their flavor and nicotine through the lining of your mouth.
 Nicotine is absorbed through the soft tissues, giving you the effect without needing to pull it into your lungs.
 You're meant to taste the smoke, enjoy the richness, and then let it go.
 Inhaling a cigar is like chugging a glass of top-shelf whiskey.
 It misses the point and leaves you feeling worse, not better.

 Pick Your Poison: Choose a cigar that doesn't make you look like you're compensating for something.

 The Cut: Don't butcher it.
-Use a proper cutter and aim for a clean, precise cut.
+Use a proper cigar cutter and aim for a clean, precise cut.
 It's not a hot dog you're prepping for the grill.

 Light It Up: Take your time here.
 Use a torch lighter or matches - your gas station Bic just won't cut it.
 Toast the foot evenly, like you're trying to get a perfect tan on a tiny tobacco beach.